rcap107/forecasting/objectives.md

 - write narrative everywhere
 - write exercise instructions + code + placeholder + solution marker
+- maybe try to swap RandomForestRegressor by XGBoost
 - finish uncertainty section quantile regression as classification
 - extract plotting functions in a helper module
+- enable subsampling on the features and targets or maybe on the `prediction_time` node.

 ## h=1 model design and evaluation